jffournel/website/content/publication/directed-search-in-the-housing-market-with-imperfect-market-evaluation/index.md

 ---
-title: "Seller’s (Mis)Fortune in the Housing Market: Directed Search on Online Real Estate Platforms"
+title: "Seller’s (Mis)Fortune in the Housing Market: Directed Search in Online Real Estate Platforms"
-publication_types:
-  - "3"
 authors:
   - Jean-Louis Barnwell-Ménard
   - Jean-François Fournel
 author_notes: []
 publication: Working Paper
 publication_short: ""
-abstract: '<div style="text-align: justify">This paper studies strategic interactions and directed search in the housing market.
-Using a rich dataset of housing transactions in the Seattle area, we document that asking prices alone are not a sufficiently strong signal from sellers to generate the patterns of directed search predicted by theory.
-We observe instead that sellers use publicly available market valuations such as the Zestimate as an anchor point for strategic interactions.
-We find that advertising below the Zestimate leads to more virtual visits, a shorter time on market, and a higher probability of receiving multiple offers, while advertising above obtains a higher price.
-We propose a theoretical model that explains these patterns of directed search.
-In our setup, market valuations serve two goals: they help sorting buyers across house types, and they provide an anchor point for sellers’ strategies within house types.
-More precisely, sellers set their asking price relative to the Zestimate to reveal their reservation value which direct buyers to the correct seller.
-We explore the consequences of being over- versus underestimated by the market for two sellers with identical reservation value and show that being over-evaluated leads to both a faster sale and a higher expected price compared to being under-evaluated.</div>'
+abstract: '<div style="text-align: justify">Algorithm-based market valuations
+  for houses, such as the Zillow’s Zestimate, impact trading out- comes in the housing market.
+Sellers who advertise an asking price below their Zestimate increase buyers’ search intensity, shorten their time on market, and reduce their sales price, irrespectively of sellers’ preferences and home characteristics.
+Using data about the home selling process on Zillow in the Seattle metropolitan area, we estimate the cost associated with this tradeoff is $3,600 (0.75%) of the house sales price for one fewer day on market.
+  Despite this high cost, we show that it is still rational for a seller to advertise an asking price below the Zestimate if there exists a distance between his reservation value and the Zestimate.
+Our model implies that heterogeneity in house trading outcomes can arise from homogenous sellers’ (mis)fortune in receiving a low or a high Zestimate.</div>'
 draft: false
 url_pdf: uploads/directed_search.pdf
+publication_types:
+  - "3"
 featured: true
 tags: []
 image: